Conductive rubber sheets 5750-S

 wave-guide applications and against static electricity.

 The rubber can be filled with silver, nickel, silvered glass, silvered aluminium, or graphite (only for ESD).
-Commercial EMI applications often choose Nickel-graphite conductive rubber (Part number 5760) or Graphite conductive rubber (Part number 5755) from a costs point of view, while military and aerospace applications often call for Silver copper silicone conductive rubber (Part number 5750) to meet Mil-G-83528C specifications.
+Commercial EMI applications often choose Nickel-graphite conductive rubber (Part number 5760) or Graphite conductive rubber (Part number 5755) from a costs point of view, while military and aerospace applications often call for silver plated aluminium (Part number 5750) to meet Mil-G-83528C specifications.
 In military or aerospace, fluorosilicone versions may also be used due to their chemical and fuel resistance.

 As the material shields high frequencies, electrically conductive rubber shows a shielding effect of 60 dB at 30MHz ~ 10GHz.
 Due to its excellent conductivity, grounding, and EMI shielding effect, it is well suited for military communications equipment.
 The rubber can be manufactured in various shapes such as sheets, molded parts, die-cut, strips, o-rings, etc.